-(a) Seller and Buyer may elect to terminate this Agreement at any time on or prior to the Closing Date by mutual written consent of the parties;
+(a) Seller and Buyer may elect to terminate this Agreement at any time on or prior to the Closing Date by mutual written consent of the parties; or

-(b) Seller may elect to terminate this Agreement within thirty-five (35) days of the date hereof if the aggregate amount of (i) all Title Defects in excess of the 2.5% of Purchase Price deductible asserted pursuant to Article 9 of this Agreement plus (ii) all Environmental Compliance Deficiencies asserted pursuant to Article 10 of this Agreement, exceeds an amount equal to 7.5% of Purchase Price;
+(b) upon delivery of written notice to Buyer, Seller may elect to terminate this Agreement within ninety (90) days of the date hereof if the aggregate amount of (i) all Title Defects in excess of the 2.5% of Purchase Price deductible asserted pursuant to Article 9 of this Agreement plus (ii) all Environmental Compliance Deficiencies asserted pursuant to Article 10 of this Agreement, exceeds an amount equal to 5.0% of Purchase Price; or

-(c) Buyer may elect to terminate this Agreement within thirty-five (35) days of the date hereof if the aggregate amount of (i) Title Defects asserted pursuant to Article 9 of this Agreement up to the amount of the Title Defect Deductible plus (ii) all Environmental Compliance Deficiencies asserted pursuant to Article 10 of this Agreement, exceeds an amount equal to 5.0% of Purchase Price; or as permitted under Section 6.8;
+(c) upon delivery of written notice to Seller, Buyer may elect to terminate this Agreement within ninety (90) days of the date hereof if the aggregate amount of (i) Title Defects asserted pursuant to Article 9 of this Agreement up to the amount of the Title Defect Deductible plus (ii) all Environmental Compliance Deficiencies asserted pursuant to Article 10 of this Agreement, exceeds an amount equal to 5.0% of Purchase Price; or

-(d) if Buyer has requested permission to conduct a Phase II environmental investigation pursuant to Section 10.1(a) and Seller has not agreed with Buyer within ten (10) days after the date of Buyer’s notice thereof on such investigation as required by Section 10.1(a), then on or before the thirtieth (30th) day after the date of Buyer’s notice thereof either Seller or Buyer may elect to terminate the transactions contemplated by this Agreement; or,
+(d) if Buyer has requested permission to conduct a Phase II environmental investigation pursuant to Section 10.1(a) and Seller has not agreed with Buyer within ten (10) days after the date of Buyer’s notice thereof on such investigation as required by Section 10.1(a), then on or before the thirtieth (30th) day after the date of Buyer’s notice thereof either Seller or Buyer may elect to terminate the transactions contemplated by this Agreement by delivery or written notice to the other Party; or,

-(e) by either party if Closing has not occurred by December 31, 2000, due to a failure of any of the required conditions in Articles 7 and 8; provided, a party may not terminate this Agreement if it is then in breach of the duty to use its reasonable efforts to cause the conditions to be satisfied.
+(e) by either Party by delivery of written notice to the other Party, if Closing has not occurred by December 31, 2000 due to a failure of any of the required conditions in Articles 7 and 8; provided, a party may not terminate this Agreement if it is then in breach of the duty to use its reasonable efforts to cause the conditions to be satisfied; or

+(f) if Seller notifies Buyer that the cost to remedy the casualty loss exceeds [51%] of the Purchase Price, or that the time to remedy the casualty loss to a condition existing immediately prior to the casualty loss will exceed a period of 60 days, then either Buyer or Seller shall have the right to terminate this Agreement upon delivery of written notice to the other Party within 10 business days of delivery of Seller’s notice to Buyer; or

+(g) If Seller notifies Buyer that a supplement will be made to the Schedules and if Buyer and Seller agree that such supplement would result in a Material Adverse Effect from the effect of the Schedule immediately prior to the intended supplementation, Buyer shall have the right to terminate this Agreement upon delivery of written notice to Seller within 15 business days of delivery of Seller’s notice to Buyer.

-11.2 Effect of Termination .
-In the event that Closing does not occur as a result of either party exercising its right to terminate pursuant to Section 11.1, then neither party shall have any further rights or obligations under this Agreement, except that (a) nothing herein shall relieve either party from any liability for any willful breach hereof and (b) Buyer's indemnification and related obligations under Section 6.5 shall survive any such termination
+11.2 Effect of Termination.
+In the event that Closing does not occur as a result of either party exercising its right to terminate pursuant to Section 11.1, then neither party shall have any further rights or obligations under this Agreement, except that (a) nothing herein shall relieve either party from any liability for any willful breach hereof and (b) Buyer's indemnification and related obligations under Section 6.5 shall survive any such termination, and (c) Buyer shall be entitled to prompt return of the Earnest Money to the extent provided in Section 2.2 above.

 ARTICLE 12